-Terroir is a much discussed term with a wealth of interpretations.
-On the positive side, the wines offer regional and often vineyard specific typicity and here winemakers strive to move away from the one-dimensional, fabricated wines.
+Terroir is the much-discussed term that has a wealth of interpretations.
+On the positive side, the wines offer regional and often vineyard specific typicity and winemakers strive to move away from one-dimensional, fabricated wines.
 It can, on the other hand however, have negative connotations, when terroir is used as an excuse to justify the taste and style of a particular wine.

 Terroir may certainly be detectable with all senses, but it is only scientifically measurable in part.
 It reflects a synthesis of climate, soil and wine, and it is often a great pleasure to talk about this special uniqueness in the wine's origin.
 It should however not be forgotten, that long before the analysis of the grape sugar levels (Germanic understanding) in Austria, it was far more relevant to know the origin of the wines (Roman understanding).
 The Emperor of the time thus drank a variety of wines from a choice of different wine-growing regions, and not a typically Austrian wine.
 After all, the Monarchy was the third largest wine producing nation in the world.
 Nowadays, the comparatively smaller Austrian wine market once again reflects and recognizes this diversity through the DAC concept, the idea of regional typicity is enjoying a welcome renaissance.